 http://localhost:8080/geoserver(or wherever you installed GeoServer) to access the GeoServer Web administration interface.

-If you see the GeoServer logo, then GeoServer is successfully installed.
+If you see the GeoServer Welcome page, then GeoServer is successfully installed.

 To shut down GeoServer, either close the persistent command-line window, or run the